vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Arithmetic/Arithmetic-State-Machine-typ.md

 # The Arithmetic State Machine
-As a secondary state machine, the Arithmetic State Machine has the executor part (the Arithmetic SM Executor) and an internal Arithmetic PIL (program) which is a set of verification rules, written in the PIL language.
-The Arithmetic SM Executor is written in two versions; Javascript and C/C++.
+As a secondary state machine, the Arithmetic State Machine has the executor part (the Arithmetic SM Executor) and an internal Arithmetic PIL (program) which is the set of verification rules written in the PIL language.
+The Arithmetic SM Executor is written in two versions: Javascript and C/C++.